 - A desire to change the status quo and make the world a more equitable place

-...a minority group member struggling with how to best engage allies to promote equity and social justice?
+...a member of an underrepresented or historically disadvantaged group struggling with how to best engage allies to advance DEI, especially in the workplace?

 Then Ally Up is for you!